michaelcueno/SMWheelControl/README.markdown

+# SMRotaryWheel
-This is the project created during the tutorial "How To Create a Rotating Wheel Control with UIKit" published here: http://www.raywenderlich.com/9864/how-to-create-a-rotating-wheel-control-with-uikit
+This code is based on the project created during the tutorial "How To Create a Rotating Wheel Control with UIKit" published on the post [http://www.raywenderlich.com/9864/how-to-create-a-rotating-wheel-control-with-uikit](http://www.raywenderlich.com/9864/how-to-create-a-rotating-wheel-control-with-uikit)

 Here is a screenshot of the final result